 Early Intervention and Education

 Recognizing early warning signs is vital.
 Mental illnesses often start by age 14, with a significant majority manifesting by age 24.
 Early intervention can mitigate long-term impacts, making education about these signs crucial.
+This approach aligns with the need for increased men’s mental health awareness and education.

 Comprehensive Treatment Strategies